rachelamos/README-generator/README.md

 5. [Tests](#test)

 ### Description
-An app that uses user inputs to generate a professional readme file.
+a profesh readme generator

 ### Installation Instructions
-npm init -y, npm i inquirer
+npm init i, npm

 ### Usage
-Within terminal, enter node index.js, then answer the prompts.
+within the terminal

 ### Contributers
-Rachel Amos
+Me

 ### Test
-123
+n/a

 ### Questions
 If you have any other questions, you can reach me: